 The Association for Dental Education in Europe is an independent European organisation representing academic dentistry and the community of dental educators.
 Back in 1997 EDSA and ADEE agreed in principle to collaborate.
-Both organizations were of the opinion that future success and advancements in teaching philosophy was only achievable through mutual interest and involvement from both students and educators.
+Both organizations were of the opinion that future success and advancements in teaching philosophy were only achievable through mutual interest and involvement from both students and educators.
 ADEE values greatly the opinions of EDSA representatives with regards to all areas of dental education.
 It is our wish that this partnership will continue to move forward and prosper for many years to come.

-The Council of European Dentists (CED) is a European notforprofit association which monitors EU political and legislative developments which have an impact on the dental profession and issues policy statements and drafts amendments to proposed EU legislation so as to ensure that the views of European dentists are reflected in all EU decisions affecting them.
-CED also provides expertise for the EU institutions in the areas of health and consumer protection, training, safety at the work place and internal market legislation.
+The Council of European Dentists (CED) is a European non-profit association which monitors EU political and legislative developments which have an impact on the dental profession and issues policy statements and drafts amendments to proposed EU legislation so as to ensure that the views of European dentists are reflected in all EU decisions affecting them.
+CED also provides expertise for the EU institutions in the areas of health and consumer protection, training, safety at the workplace and internal market legislation.
 So, have you ever, as a dental student, wondered which laws regulate the dental profession in Europe or want to move to another country?
 CED has the answers.

 The European Regional Organization of the FDI World Dental Federation is a non-profit association established in accordance with the FDI Constitution.
-The FDI-ERO have many objective including to develop policies, reports and resolutions for submission to the FDI and to represent and promote the interests of dentists in professional, political and health issues.
+The FDI-ERO have many objective including to develop policies, reports, and resolutions for submission to the FDI and to represent and promote the interests of dentists in professional, political and health issues.

-The Alliance for a Cavity-Free Future (ACFF) is a group of experts who have joined together to with a common goal of moving towards a Cavity-Free Future for all age groups.
+The Alliance for a Cavity-Free Future (ACFF) is a group of experts who have joined together with a common goal of moving towards a Cavity-Free Future for all age groups.
 The ACFF works with countries to build on existing initiatives with a new understanding of caries as a disease continuum and to adopt comprehensive strategies for caries prevention and management.